IntraCel/core/README.md

 }
 ```

-## KV-Store: Create the SQLStoreContext
+## KV-Store: Create the KVStoreContext
-The SQL-Store is an embedded SQL database instances in the process.
-To do this, first create the context that will host them.
+The KV-Store is an embedded Key/Value database that runs in the application's process.
+The KV-Store can host multiple database instances at a time.
+To use it, first create the context that will host them.

 ```clojure
 (require '[clj.intracel.kv-store.interface :as kv-store])